AlacrisIO/alacrity/README.md

 of possible real states that it corresponds to.
 The second translates a real state into the unique view that it would have.
 These two functions must be related:

-XXX I'm not sure what we gain by this `abstract` function, XXX especially if we make the value depend on the view.
+XXX I'm not sure what we gain by this `abstract` function, especially
-XXX Then we only need the `view` function (better name for `concrete`?)
+    if we make the value depend on the view.
+Then we only need the `view` function (better name for `concrete`?)

+YYY It is necessary for maintaining consistency during reaction.

 ```
 forall (v:View) (s:State),